Buyer GuideBuyer evaluation

 For enterprise, NetSuite.

-The category isn't crowded with products that do this well.
-Most "inventory software" stops at tracking; most "PO software" stops at document generation.
-The middle — POS sync + auto-PO + supplier comms + receiving + accounting handoff — is where SMB time gets won or lost, and where the product category is still emerging.
+The category is still emerging.
+Many "inventory software" products concentrate on tracking; many "PO software" products concentrate on document generation.
+The middle — POS sync + auto-PO + supplier comms + receiving + accounting handoff — is where operating time gets won or lost.

 Related